unc-csxl/orientation/comp210/java_tutorial.md

 Functions are the most fundamental abstraction technique we use in software engineering.
 It is important to note that in Java, we create *methods*, which are functions that are members of a *class*.
 In Python, you worked in the context of classes, but we are not necessarily required to.
 So, if you are hearing the term "functions" and "methods" passed around, it is useful to remember this distinction: methods are called on an object (e.g. `object.method()`) whereas functions are generally called standalone `function()`.
 In Java, we work with methods only, since all of our code is contained within classes.

-Let's compare the function definition syntax of Python and Java.
+Let's compare the function / method definition syntax of Python and Java.

 <table>
 <tr><th width="520">Python</th><th width="520">Java</th></tr>